Leveraging Multimodal LLM Descriptions of Activity for Explainable Semi-Supervised Video Anomaly Detection: Related Work

 In real-world scenarios, many anomalies are characterized by an unusual interaction between two objects.
 Therefore, one of the important aspects of our method is its modeling of object interactions in the scene to identify anomalous interactions.
-There have been a few other methods that also modeled interactions \cite{ChenEtAl2018,doshi2023interpretable,SunEtAl2020,SzymanowiczEtAl2021,Mumcu2025complex}.
+There have been a few other methods that also modeled interactions \citep{ChenEtAl2018,doshi2023interpretable,SunEtAl2020,SzymanowiczEtAl2021,Mumcu2025complex}.
 While there are many differences among these methods, one of the main differences compared to our current work is that none of them take advantage of MLLMs.
-In our approach, the textual descriptions of object activity and interactions provided by an MLLM yield powerful cues for a high-level understanding of a scene.
+In our approach, the textual descriptions of object activity and interactions provided by an MLLM yield powerful cues for a high-level understanding of a scene. {Language provides a natural abstraction for compositional structure and relational semantics (e.g., interactions, roles, and intent), which are difficult to capture reliably with low-level features alone.
+In the one-class setting, this abstraction enables a compact and human-aligned representation of normal behavior, where deviations correspond to semantically meaningful changes rather than pixel-level noise.}